2026 Kids Book Fest

 4. The illustration must be your own original work

 5. The illustration can be any in any medium and style you choose.
-However, if digital technology has been used in the creation of the illustration, no use of generative AI is permitted.
+However, if digital technology has been used in the creation of the illustration, no use of AI is permitted.

 How to submit your work